SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 40      | 32 00 41 42
 41      | 00 41 42 43

 Interestingly enough, at maximum message length the last 3 bytes will always contain the first 3 bytes of the actual message ASCII bytes in uppercase letters ("ABC").
 The last 4 bytes of data start to look like someone purposefully created a buffer overflow and appended them to the message.
 But why waste 4 bytes of the message for this?
-I'm not sure if these bytes have a deeper purpose.

 Anyway, here you can see the bits that you can reveal by adding one character at a time: